Skip to Main Content

 3. Reduce risk of future crises; and

-Services are meant to be delivered in trauma-informed, recovery-oriented and culturally and linguistically competent ways.
+Services are delivered in trauma-informed, recovery-oriented and culturally and linguistically competent ways.

 County Mobile Crisis Response Planning

-The crisis response system will vary by region due to differences in local resources and variations in local need.
+The crisis response system varies by region due to differences in local resources and needs.

-Local and/or regional crisis response systems will integrate with:
+Local and/or regional crisis response systems integrate with:

 • Crisis hotlines